ivan-kleshnin/subjective-fullstack/content/environments-and-configurations.md

 exports.RETHINKDB_DB = env.RETHINK_DB || abort()
 ```

-– But what if I want to pass objects and arrays? – you ask.
+*– But what if I want to pass objects and arrays?* – you ask.
 In general, such overconfigurations
 often mean you're doing something wrong.
 But if you insist – JSON is at your service.
+Passing
+something language specific would definitely classify as an antipattern but JSON... is fine.

 ```js
 exports.SOME_OBJECT = JSON.parse(env.SOME_OBJECT) || abort()